CodeWizard6/Pen-testing-blog/_pages/DevVortex.md

 ![Filing fake bug report to escalate privileges to root user](/Pen-testing-blog/assets/images/FileFakeBugReportPrivilegeEscalation.png "Figure 25 - Filing a fake bug report to exploit vulnerability CVE-2023-1326 for privilege escalation")

 ![Successful exploitation of vulnerability CVE-2023-1326](/Pen-testing-blog/assets/images/ExploitationCVE20231326RootUser.png "Figure 26 - Successful exploitation of vulnerability CVE-2023-1326 to escalated access privileges to ROOT user")

+## Vulnerabilities - Exploitation and mitigation summary

+The machine demonstrated the following vulnerabilities and how they can be exploited.
+I've also included some security controls that can mitigate exploitation:

+### Use of outdated and vulnerable components

+The use of components such as outdated versions of software libraries or vulnerable versions of content management systems (CMS) can result in vulnerabilities that can be exploited by threat actors.
+In this machine, as a result of using Joomla! version 4.2.6 susceptible to unauthenticated information disclosure vulnerability CVE-2023-23752, I was able to obtain the user IDs and passwords of all users on the system without authentication or authorization.

+Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

+* Always keep the web application and all of its dependency components up to date.
+Vendors often release security patches in newer version of their software that remediate known vulnerabilities in older software versions.
+* If business or technical contraints prevent upgrading to newer , secure software versions, implement security controls such as limiting access, segregating applications on the network, or additional hardening so to mitigate impact in case of compromise by threat actors.

+### Identication and authentication failures - Password reuse

+The reuse of the same password in different web application componenets increases the attack surface as a threat actor can laterally move from asset to asset with a single stolen password.
+In this machine, the password of the user lewis was used on both the Joomla! administration page and the MySQL database.
+I was able to compromise both assets with a single stolen password

+Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

+* Avoid using the same password on more than one component of an application such as administration interface login or the backend databases.
+* If passwords are suspected to have been compromised, they should be changed immediately

+### Broken access control

+If access control is not implemented properly such as allowing basic users to certain commands with SUDO, malicious actors could abuse functionality to escalate their privileges, potentially to ROOT user.
+In this machine, a non - privileged user of logan was able to run sudo apport - CLI command to exploit CVE-2023-1326 to escalate their access privileges to the ROOT user.

+Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

+* Implement proper access control by only allowing properly authenticated and authorized users to edit data, read non - public information, issue elevated system commands etc.